RasoulUnlimited/RasoulUnlimited.github.io/README.md

 Additional identity links: [GitHub](https://github.com/RasoulUnlimited), [ORCID](https://orcid.org/0009-0004-7177-2080), [LinkedIn](https://www.linkedin.com/in/rasoulunlimited).

+## Contribution guidelines
+To keep the history clear and useful, please write descriptive commit messages that quickly explain the intent of each change.

+- Summarize the change in a short sentence using the imperative mood (e.g., "Add contact form" or "Fix build script").
+- Avoid generic subjects like "Update" or "Fix" without context.
+- Limit the summary line to around 50 characters when possible.
+- Include additional details in the body when a change requires more

 ## License
 All content is provided under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nc-nd/4.0/).
 See the [LICENSE](LICENSE) file for details.